CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_3.01.md

 1.3.Ti=Rulemaking

-1.3.0.sec=Within 180 days after enactment of this Act, {the_Commission} shall promulgate regulations under 5 U.S.C. § 553 to implement this Title, including regulations establishing—
+1.3.0.sec=Within 180 days after enactment of {this_Act}, {the_Commission} shall promulgate regulations under 5 U.S.C. § 553 to implement this Title, including regulations establishing—

 1.3.1.sec=the minimum requirements for a process to qualify for the presumption in subsection (a)(5);